 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The deductible is \$1,500 for Self Only and \$3,000 for Self Plus One or Self and Family when you use PPO providers.
 The deductible is \$3,000 for Self Only and \$6,000 for Self Plus One or Self and Family when you use non-PPO providers.
 Any of the above expenses for PPO providers also count toward this non-PPO amount.
 The Self Plus One or the Self and Family deductible can be satisfied by one or more family members.
 The calendar year deductible applies to all benefits in this Section.
 Note: Preventive services from non-preferred providers would be applied to your deductible and payable under Traditional medical coverage benefits.
 Non-covered charges and charges in excess of the Plan allowable do not count toward the deductible. - After you have satisfied your deductible, coverage begins for Traditional medical services. - Under your Traditional medical coverage, you will be responsible for your coinsurance amounts for eligible medical expenses and prescriptions. - The non-PPO benefits are the standard benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
 When no PPO provider is available, non-PPO benefits apply. - The amounts listed below are for the charges billed by the physician or other health care professional for your care. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over.
 If Medicare is your primary payor, GEHA will provide secondary benefits for covered charges.
 The high deductible health plan deductible and coinsurance are not waived for Medicare members. - When using a PPO hospital, the professionals who provide services may not all be PPO providers.
 If they are not, they will be paid by this Plan as non-PPO providers.
-However, if the services are performed by non-PPO radiologists, anesthesiologists, emergency room physicians, hospitalists, neonatologists or pathologists at a PPO hospital, we will pay up to the Plan allowable at the preferred provider rate. - YOU MUST GET PRECERTIFICATION FOR CERTAIN OUTPATIENT IMAGING PROCEDURES.
+However, if the services are performed by non-PPO radiologists, anesthesiologists, emergency room physicians, hospitalists, neonatologists or pathologists at a PPO hospital, we will pay up to the Plan allowable at the preferred provider rate. - We will provide PPO benefits if you are admitted to a non-PPO hospital due to a medical emergency.
+We will also provide PPO benefits if you receive care from professionals who provide services in a non-PPO hospital, when admitted due to a medical emergency.
+You will be responsible for the difference between the plan allowance and the billed amount. - YOU MUST GET PREAUTHORIZATION FOR CERTAIN OUTPATIENT IMAGING PROCEDURES.
 FAILURE TO DO SO WILL RESULT IN A MINIMUM OF \$100 PENALTY.
-Please refer to precertification information in Section 3 to be sure which procedures require precertification.
+Please refer to preauthorization information in Section 3 to be sure which procedures require preauthorization.
 Penalties are not subject to the catastrophic limit.